kennethreitz-archive/howtopython.org/source/editor.rst

     Python Requirements for a Text Editor
     -------------------------------------

-    There are a few soft "requirements" for a text editor to have, when working professionally (or recreationally), with Python code:
+    There are a few "soft requirements" for a text editor to have, when working professionally (or recreationally), with Python code:

     - Support for "soft tabs"
     - Support for visible whitespace (this is crucial when working with Python files)